hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 [Assigning truth values to atomic formulae, then extrapolating].

+[Soundness and completeness]

 [Multi-valued notion of truth.
 Need corresponding and, or, and not.
 The correct structure here is a Boolean algebra.

 ## Boolean-valued models of propositional logic

 We start with the simpler language of propositional logic.
 This consists of a family of **primitive propositions** $P$, represented by symbols like $p,q,r$, which are the atomic formulae.
 Sentences consist of these atomic formulae assembled with the usual logical connectives of $\land, \lor, \lnot$, and $\Rightarrow$.
-[Models of propositional logic, aka valuations].

-[Boolean-valued models of proposition logic, and an application].
+A standard model (or **valuation**) of propositional logic is a map from sentences to the simplest Boolean algebra \{True, False\}, which is a homomorphism of Boolean algebras.
+Put simply, it assigns binary truth values to sentences while respecting the basic logical operations.

+A Boolean-valued valuation of propositional logic is a simple generalisation of the previous definition: it is a map from sentences of propositional logic to a Boolean algebra $B$, constructed

 ## The standard Boolean-valued model of set theory